Spritely Goblins v0.13.0: Object Persistence and Easier IO!

 Goblins' persistence system takes a different approach by using a technique which qualifies as "manual persistence", but in reality Goblins has also provided tooling which makes most actors "just work" in terms of persistence, providing the best of both of the worlds of manual and orthogonal persistence.

 Goblins' persistence system was also designed so that only the information which needs to be saved can be what is saved, assuming that the author of the relevant object's code can determine what to store and how to restore things.
 For instance, in the Terminal Phase example above, the entire level need not be stored to memory, only the parts which are on screen and the filename of the current level and progress therein in terms of how far the player has gotten need be stored.
-Every persisted object is also tagged with a version (defaulting to 0 if none is provided) permitting the user to perform an uprade at restoration time if appropriate.
+Every persisted object is also tagged with a version (defaulting to 0 if none is provided) permitting the user to perform an upgrade at restoration time if appropriate.

 For most use cases, adopting Goblins' persistence system will be straightforward.
 Here is a classic and simple "cell" actor which may be familiar to many Goblins users: